radian-software/selectrum/README.md

 Fundamentally, selecting an item from a list *is not a complicated problem*, and it *does not require a complicated solution*.
 For comparison, Selectrum is around 2,000 lines of code while Ivy is around 5,000 lines of code.
+The full Ivy ecosystem composed of tightly-coupled components Ivy, Swiper and Counsel is around 13,000 lines of code.

 Selectrum achieves more conciseness by:

 * working with the existing Emacs APIs for completion, rather than replacing all of them and then reimplementing every Emacs command